RFP: US Ignite Issues RFP for Service Vehicle Pilot

-NEWS: US Ignite Seeks Autonomous Vehicle Technology Partner
+RFP: US Ignite Seeks On Base Vehicle Partner (Now Closed)

 The Fort Carson transportation testbed is a $4 million program designed to test the viability of autonomous vehicles and sensor-based technologies in an effort to: reduce military transportation costs, deliver faster services on site, and improve overall public safety.
 The program is a joint effort of US Ignite, Fort Carson, the city of Colorado Springs, and the University of Colorado’s Research and Engineering Center for Unmanned Vehicles (RECUV).
 It is funded by the U.S. Army Engineer Research and Development Center (ERDC).